schacon/gitbook/text/02_Git_Object_Db_Basics/2_Commits.markdown

 ### Commit Object ###

 The "commit" object links a physical state of a tree with a description of how we got there and why.

+[fig:object-commit]

-Use the --pretty=raw option to linkgit:git-show[1] or linkgit:git-log[1] to examine your favorite
+You can use the --pretty=raw option to linkgit:git-show[1] or linkgit:git-log[1] to examine your favorite
 commit: